Rory80Hz/rory80hz.github.io/_posts/2015-06-29-an-introduction-to-testing.md

 ![Test Whut?](../images/intrototesting/8-test-pyramid.jpg)
 <br/>
 <br/>
-So, they guys will no doubt go over this, you go from fine grained tests all the way up to pretty loose manual exploratory testing.
+So, the guys will no doubt go over this, you go from fine grained tests all the way up to pretty loose manual exploratory testing.
 You need this for a lot of reasons.
 Automated testing so you can deploy continuously...but that is a whole other topic.

 ### 9. The other Pyramid
 ![Proove What?](../images/intrototesting/9-pyramid-2.jpg)